Ezovir Tablets for people with shingles

 Tell your doctor immediately or go to Accident and Emergency at your nearest hospital if any of the following side effects happen:

-- bruising or bleeding more easily than usual as it may indicate that the number of platelets (a type of blood cell responsible for blood clotting) in your blood are reduced
+- unexplained bruising, reddish or purplish patches on the skin or bleeding more easily than usual as it may indicate that the number of platelets (a type of blood cell responsible for blood clotting) in your blood are reduced

 The above side effects are very rare.